Rinchu93/cgal/Guidelines/Testing.md

 ## Automated testing

-Additionally to local testing, the compilation and the execution of CGAL programs is also tested automatically, when a pull request is opened using [Travis](https://travis-ci.org/), and every night with a nightly build.
+Additionally to local testing, the compilation and the execution of CGAL programs is also independently and automatically tested when a pull request is opened using [Travis](https://travis-ci.org/), and every night with nightly builds.

 ### Travis
-Travis is a quick way to check the sanity of a pull request: all examples, tests, and demos CGAL are compiled (but not executed).
+Travis is a quick way to check the sanity of a pull request: all examples, tests, and demos of CGAL are compiled (but not executed).

-Note that if the pull request is adding a new package to CGAL, the travis configuration must also be updated: see
+Note that if a pull request is adding a new package to CGAL, the Travis configuration must also be updated: see
 [this wiki page](Directory-Structure-for-Packages#requirements-and-recommendations)
 for more information.